MonkTheX/monkthex.github.io/NBS/Fire Alarm Discord Bot/TOS.md

 ## Copying

 We are not responsible for any harm copies of the Fire Alarm Discord Bot may do.
-To verify that you are using the real bot, look for the verified symbol next to the "App" icon and make sure the status has the words "inv.gg" at the start.
+To verify that you are using the real bot, make sure the status has the words "inv.gg" at the start.

 ## Contact